Pjuth/Product-Catalog/README.md

 Install all the dependencies using composer

     composer install

-Install all the dependencies using npm

-    npm install

 Copy the example env file and make the required configuration changes in the .env file